itsmahadi007/BackEnd-iSi-Technology-test-task/README.md

 - Marking a message as read.
 - Retrieving the number of unread messages for a user.

+### I have used my own django starter project for this task. https://github.com/itsmahadi007/django-starter-4.2

 ## Local Setup

 ### 1. Create and activate a virtual environment: